saurfang/spark-knn/README.md

       NB: the largest cost of this implementation is disk I/O of repartition and distance calculation.
 While distance calculation has no good way to optimize, with DataSet API, we might be able to drastically reduce the shuffle size during training and prediction.
+- [ ] explore use of random projection for dimension reduction

 ## Credits